zognin/tp/docs/UserGuide.md

 * If the added ingredient [exists in the inventory](#32-inventory), the quantity deducted from the inventory will be equivalent to the ingredient quantity in the order multiplied by the order quantity.

+**When an order ingredient is added to the order with an ingredient that is tracked in the inventory, the application will still allow the addition of the order ingredient even if the ingredient quantity is not enough to fulfil the order.
+It is your responsibility to keep the inventory restocked so that our tracking works as intended.
+Please read our [disclaimers about ingredient quantities](#65-quantities) to learn more.**

 </div>

 **Examples:**